 Once you have determined your ideal client, it is time to create the content you will use to attract her.
-You should be speaking to her each time you post on social media or your website.
+You want her to feel that you are “speaking to her directly“ each time you post on social media or your blog.

 When you start to plan out your content, it is important to provide value on a regular basis to grow a strong relationship with your audience.
-Posting on social media 2-3 times per day is best!
-Share recipes, daily updates on a current program, client testimonials and real life moments that she can relate to.
-We suggest pairing each post with a great photo.
+Posting on social media 2-3 times per day is best.
+Share recipes, daily updates on a current program, client testimonials, and real life moments that she can relate to.
+We suggest pairing every post with a great photo.

-If you have a link to add to your posts on social media you should place the link in the comments of your facebook post OR in your bio on an Instagram post.
+If you have a link to add to your posts on social media, you should place the link in the comments of your Facebook post OR in your bio section on your Instagram page.

-It is extremely valuable to post at least 2 lead generators per week.
-Even if you don't necessarily receive leads or engagement on a given night, your followers will remember that you're consistent and you promote a certain product.
-Just last week I had two people ask me if they could purchase something via my site.
-I had never prospected them before, nor had they ever left their email address on an LG, but they were used to seeing my lead generators (it's all about recency and frequency).
+It is extremely valuable to post at least 2 lead generating posts per week.
+Even if you don't necessarily receive leads (prospective sales) or engagement (likes/shares) every time, your followers WILL remember that you're consistent, and you promote a specific program.
+Recently I had two people ask me if they could purchase something via my site.
+I had never prospected them before, nor had they ever left their email address on an lead generator, but they were used to seeing my lead generators (it's all about recency and frequency).

-Remember, LGs do not have to be directly promoting your FASTer Way program.
-They can be info about subscribing to your mailing list or your latest blog content.
-Posting regular LG’s for your ESO will help you build your email list, which is prime real estate, so post those often.
+Remember, lead generators do not have to be directly promoting your FASTer Way program.
+They can be info about subscribing to your mailing list, or promoting your latest blog content.
+Posting regular lead generators for your ESO will help you build your email list, which is prime real estate in the marketing world, so post those often.

 SAMPLE LEAD GENERATING POSTS